-- 1. Check for proper operation of the G3 's LEDs as per Table 1 in section 3.1 - Using the Dataradio test commands program and an in-line wattmeter, check forward & reverse power to confirm main antenna installation (as per section 4). - 3.
-Using Dataradio test commands, check the RF Data Link with a base station that can be heard (as per section 4.3.2. - If user application and its base station are available, test the installation by going through a normal sequence of transmitting and receiving messages.
+- 1. Check for proper operation of the G3's LEDs as per Table 1 on page 17. - 2.
+Using the WinRIS program and an in-line wattmeter, check forward & reverse power to confirm main antenna installation (as per section 4). - 3.
+Using WinRIS, check the RF Data Link with a base station that can be heard (see section 4.3.3).

+If user application and its base station are available, test the installation by going through a normal sequence of transmitting and receiving messages.